5 Mistakes To Avoid When Designing A 3D Model For 3D Printing

 Perfect, but now there is another thing to consider: file resolution.

-For 3D printing, the most common file format is STL (which stands for standard triangle language), which means that your design will be translated into triangles in a 3D space.
-Most 3D modeling software has the option to export your designs to an STL file and set the desired resolution.
+For 3D printing, the most common file format is STL (standard triangle language), which means that your design will be translated into triangles in a 3D space.
+Most 3D modeling software offers the option to export your designs to an STL file and set the desired resolution.

 Low-resolution STL file: It’s important to be aware that a poor-quality export will never allow us to provide you with a good print.
 Low-resolution means that the triangles in your STL file are big and the surface of your print will not be smooth.
 It will lead to a somewhat “pixelated” print.